 ix Dispute resolution

 All GCC states are signatories to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) and most franchise agreements entered into between international franchisors and franchisees within the GCC provide for arbitration as the dispute resolution method.
 Arbitration, together with a foreign governing law provision, is often the recommended method of proceeding where the franchisor is outside the GCC to attempt to mitigate the risk of the various agency protections provided to franchisees in each jurisdiction.
 The exemption to this is Saudi Arabia, where the enforcement of foreign arbitral awards has traditionally been challenging and, depending on the circumstances, referral of the dispute to arbitration within one of the GCC states or to a Saudi court may be preferable.
-In 2012, a new arbitration law was introduced in Saudi Arabia; however, it is yet to be seen how or if this will facilitate the enforcement of foreign arbitral awards in Saudi.
-The UAE became a signatory to the New York Convention relatively recently, and so at this stage there are only a few instances of the local courts enforcing an arbitration award from another Convention country and to the best of our knowledge no foreign award has yet been enforced in Oman.
+In 2012, a new arbitration law was introduced in Saudi Arabia; however, it is yet to be seen how or if this will facilitate the enforcement of foreign arbitral awards in Saudi Arabia.
+The UAE became a signatory to the New York Convention in 2006, and at this stage there are only a few instances of local courts enforcing an arbitration award from another Convention country and to the best of our knowledge no foreign award has yet been enforced in Oman.

 All GCC countries allow for contracting parties to choose a foreign law, although this is not always upheld in practice where disputes are brought to the local courts.
 Where the contract provides for arbitration and the arbitration clause is raised (sometimes for tactical reasons it may be preferable not to raise the arbitration clause), the courts will usually refuse jurisdiction to hear a matter.
 Where the relevant commercial agency law applies to a dispute, there are set procedures for the dispute contained within the relevant law, such as referral first to an agency committee prior to the courts.